 Ordering services | Back to top

 There is no simple answer as DArT is a stickler for service quality and in some cases producing the best possible report for your samples takes a bit more than average time.
 However, our aim is to deliver a service within 7 weeks from the moment your DNA (or tissue) samples arrive and have met our quality requirements to proceed.
-In some cases, requiring faster processing (e.g. Genetic ID service and breeding applications) we can reduce the time required to under 3 weeks.
+In some cases that require faster processing (e.g. Genetic ID service and breeding applications), we can reduce the time required to under 3 weeks.
 Please alert us about your timelines so that we can incorporate it in our service execution planning.

-Your samples need to be processed by the DArTseq production pipeline which consists of four main stages: Quality Control; Laboratory Assay; Sequencing; and Marker data extraction and Report generation.
+Your samples need to be processed by the DArTseq production pipeline which consists of four main stages: Quality Control, Laboratory Assay, Sequencing, Marker Data Extraction and Report Generation.

 This pipeline is in continuous operation as we process orders for clients in 60+ countries and hundreds of organisms.
 On arrival, after the initial QC step is passed, new orders are allocated a position in the processing schedule.

 Our priority for every order is always Quality first, followed then by timeliness, therefore quality controls are implemented at every step of sample processing.

 If DArT is performing DNA extraction for you, the time from sample arrival until report upload into the Online Ordering system can be slightly longer, depending on the organism involved, order volumes and again, the quality of the samples received.

 - Direct fund transfer to our Australian accounts (The invoice number MUST be quoted in the reference or message section of the transfer form);

 - Credit card – Visa, MasterCard, American Express, Diners, JCB (Note: A 3.5% surcharge applies); or